Assessments

 Steps of the assessment process

-Consultation Meeting
+1. Consultation Meeting

-The Senior Psychologist will Interpret the data and findings to develop a report specific to the young person (usually 2-3 weeks).
+The Senior Psychologist will interpret the data and findings to develop a report specific to the young person (usually 2–3 weeks).
 Depending on this information, further tests may be required (additional fees apply).

-Meeting with the parents to present the report and discuss the findings and recommendations 45-minutes.
+Meeting with the parents to present the report and discuss the findings and recommendations (45 minutes).
 Feedback can be provided to the school on request.

 Preparing the young person for the assessment

-Ensure your son or daughter is well-rested the day before and has a good sleep th night before and breakfast on the day of the assessments.
+Ensure your son or daughter is well-rested the day before and has a good nights sleep.
+Please ensure they have breakfast on the day and bring a water bottle and a snack.